pranavivak/student2/_notebooks/2023-11-29-Legalandethicalconcerns.md

 # <span style="color:cadetblue">Homework</span>

-1. Describe the key differences between the Creative Commons Zero v1.0 Universal, Open Source MIT License, and Open Source GPL License.
+## Describe the key differences between the Creative Commons Zero v1.0 Universal, Open Source MIT License, and Open Source GPL License.

+Creative Commons Zero v1.0 Universal (CC0): With this license, authors can essentially release their works into the public domain by waiving all copyright and related rights.
+Text and image-based content are frequently employed with it.
+Open Source MIT License: Under this permissive license, users are free to modify the code in any way they see fit as long as they give credit to the original author and licensing notice.
+Projects involving software frequently use it.Open Source GPL License: Any derivative work must adhere to the terms of the GNU General Public License (GPL), which guarantees the unrestricted availability of the source code.
+The most recent version of the GPL is GPL-3.0.
+There are other variants as well.

-2. Give examples that illustrate how companies, such as Qualcomm and Red Hat, have leveraged Open Source licenses to establish unique business models.
+## Give examples that illustrate how companies, such as Qualcomm and Red Hat, have leveraged Open Source licenses to establish unique business models.

+Qualcomm: Qualcomm has contributed to the Android operating system by using open source software development to create applications for its chipsets.
+Qualcomm benefits from Android's open-source nature, which gives its products a wider market.
+Red Hat: Red Hat has become a profitable company by offering services and support to businesses that use open-source software, especially the Linux operating system.
+They provide access to their knowledge and assistance through a subscription model.

-3. Why are businesses that heavily rely on Open Source software still need to generate income and how they manage this within the constraints of Open Source licenses.
+## Why are businesses that heavily rely on Open Source software still need to generate income and how they manage this within the constraints of Open Source licenses.

-# <span style="color:cadetblue">Extra Credit</span>

-Explain the significance of choosing an appropriate license for personal and team GitHub repositories, especially for the CPT project.
-How does this relate to the broader themes of legal and ethical concerns in computing?
+Diversified Services: Companies that use open source software frequently make money by offering advice, assistance, and customisation services for the software they use, guaranteeing stability and security.Dual Licensing: A few businesses adopt a dual licensing approach whereby they provide their software as open-source and charge a commercial license to those who want to use it in proprietary products without giving away the source code.